BB 12 Spoiler: Sree Breaks Down Recalling Match-fixing Controversy; Nominated Contestants Revealed!

 - Before Her Wedding, PeeCee's Mumbai House Is All Lit Up!

 The major highlight of Weekend Ka Vaar episode was Srishty Rode's eviction.
 Her eviction came as a surprise to everyone.
 The upcoming episodes will be fun and filled with a lot of surprises!
-It has to be recalled that in the previous episode (captaincy task), Sresanth had revealed about slap-gate controversy.
+It has to be recalled that in the previous episode (captaincy task), Sreesanth had revealed about the slap-gate controversy.
 He revealed what exactly happened between him and Harbhajan Singh and how he felt helpless and cried at that moment.
-In the upcoming episode, Sreesanth will be seen breaking down recalling match fixing controversy.
+In the upcoming episode, Sreesanth will be seen breaking down recalling the match-fixing controversy.
 Also, Bigg Boss announces nomination task.

-Read on to know what Sreesanth has to say about match fixing controversy, and who are nominated for this week's eviction.
+Read on to know what Sreesanth has to say about match-fixing controversy, and who are the contestants nominated for this week's eviction.

-Sreesanth Makes Major Revelation About Match-Fixing Controversy
+Sreesanth Makes A Major Revelation About Match-Fixing Controversy

-In the precap, Sreesanth is seen telling Dipika and others how he fell into depression during the time of match fixing controversy.
+In the precap, Sreesanth is seen telling Dipika and others how he fell into depression during the time of match-fixing controversy.
 He even says that he considered committing suicide.
-He adds that he was innocent but still the authorities accused him of match fixing which involved a sum of Rs 10 Lakhs.
+He adds that he was innocent but still the authorities accused him of match-fixing which involved a sum of Rs 10 Lakh.
 He cries uncontrollably, while other contestants try to calm him down.

 Nomination Task